 Are You Committing Accidental Discrimination?

 The best way to avoid allegations of workplace discrimination is to treat everyone equally, right?
+Even if you’re committing accidental discrimination without knowing it can result in a human resource nightmare.

 Wrong.
 Equal treatment can actually lead to claims of discrimination.
 In other words, sometimes the most well-meaning, or even seemingly inoffensive, efforts can backfire on businesses that just want to do the right thing.
 What’s more, unlike obvious forms of discrimination against people in legally protected classes (based on age, race, gender, etc.), “accidental discrimination” is often far less apparent, but can still bear the same negative consequences and legal liabilities.

-Unless, that is, you understand the difference between the two most common types of discrimination.
+Unless that is, you understand the difference between the two most common types of discrimination.

 Not All Discrimination Is Equal